 - Books: McIntyre, T. M., and W. Strober.
 1999.
 Gut-associated lymphoid tissue: regulation of IgA B-cell development.
 In Mucosal Immunology, 2nd ed.
 P. L. Ogra, J. Mestecky, E. Lamm, W. Strober, J. Bienenstock, and J. R. McGhee, eds.
 Academic Press, San Diego, CA. p.
 319–356.

 - Articles published ahead of print: Fraser, D.A., A. K. Laust, E. L. Nelson, and A. J. Tenner.
 2009.
 C1q differentially modulates phagocytosis and cytokine responses during ingestion of apoptotic cells by human monocytes, macrophages, and dendritic cells .
 J. Immunol. doi:10.4049/jimmunol.0902232.

-- Footnotes should be used to designate the source of support, new or special abbreviations used, correspondence address, current address, etc. Footnotes should be numbered consecutively and will appear on the title page, but for submission are grouped together and placed on a separate page between the References and the Figure Legends.
+- Footnotes should be used to designate the source of support, new or special abbreviations used, correspondence address, current address, etc. Footnotes should be numbered consecutively and will appear on the title page, but for submission should be grouped together on a separate page between the References and the Figure Legends.

 - Tables must be numbered with Roman numerals in order of appearance in the text.
 All tables must have a title.
 Table legends are prepared as footnotes to the table and are included with the table.
 Tables must be in DOC file format.
 Each table should be submitted as a separate file.

-- Figures: At initial submission, a single PDF of text plus figures may be submitted.
-Alternately, please submit low resolution figure files of the smallest possible file size that will convey the needed information.
+- Figures: At initial submission, please submit low-resolution files of the smallest possible file size that will convey the needed information.
 Smaller files can be downloaded more quickly by reviewers and will hasten the review process.
+Alternatively, a single PDF of text plus figures may be submitted at initial submission.

 - Color: Color figures must be in the RGB color space.